greg0ire/git_template/README.md

 hook because Sismo is a *local* Continuous Testing Server, which means you can build before you push.

-ou must configure the path to the sismo executable, and you may do so globally, like this:
+You must configure the path to the sismo executable, and you may do so globally, like this:

     git config --global --add hooks.php-sismo.path /usr/share/nginx/html/sismo.php